Logo

 Port Lympia, Nice France.

-Across the street from the port on the west side is the gigantic 32-meter war memorial Monument aux Morts de Rauba-Capeù, built to remember the citizens of Nice who lost their lives during World War I. I found it a little strange that there was no one at the memorial during our visit, but that may have something to do with the fact that it was early spring.
+Across the street from the port on the west side is the gigantic 32-meter war memorial Monument aux Morts de Rauba-Capeù, built to remember the citizens of Nice who lost their lives during World War I. It was strange that no one was at the memorial during our visit, but that may be because it was early spring.

 Related Articles/Videos